essetwide/material-walkthrough/README.md

 $.walk([
         {
             selector: '#step1',
-            content: 'Here you can begin the walk!',
+            content: 'Here you can begin the walk!', //Hey, it can also be an HTML code!
             color: 'red',
             acceptText: 'OK'
         }